-SECTION 4.7 "RSF" RESIDENTIAL, SINGLE FAMILY
+SECTION 4.5.
+"RSF" RESIDENTIAL, SINGLE FAMILY

-The "RSF" Residential, Single Family category includes three (3) zone districts: RSF-1, RSF-2, and RSF-3.
-It is the intent of these districts to provide for single family areas of low to medium density together with public and semipublic buildings and facilities and accessory structures as may be desirable and compatible with such development, as well as surrounding development within the designated urban development area as defined within the County's Comprehensive Plan.
-Nonresidential uses in these districts may be subject to restrictions and requirements necessary to preserve and protect the single family residential character of these districts.
+The "RSF" Residential, Single Family, category includes three (3) zoning districts: RSF-1, RSF-2, and RSF-3.
+It is the intent of these districts to provide for single family areas of low to medium density together with public and semi-public buildings and facilities and accessory structures as may be desirable and compatible with such development, as well as surrounding development.
+Non-residential uses in these districts may be subject to restrictions and requirements necessary to preserve and protect the single family residential character of these districts.
 Variation among the RSF-1, RSF-2, and RSF-3 districts is in requirements for lot area, width, and certain yards.

 - 1. Single family dwellings.

 - 2. Public parks and recreational areas.

-- 3. Homes of six (6) or fewer residents which otherwise meet the definition of "community residential facility" (see section 4.2).
+- 3. Homes of six (6) or fewer residents which otherwise meet the definition of "community residential" home (see also Section 4.2).

 - 1. Uses and structures which: - a.
-Are customarily accessory and clearly incidental and subordinate to permitted uses and structures. - b.
-Are located on the same lot as the permitted principal use or structure, or on a contiguous lot in the same ownership. - c.
-Are not of a nature likely to attract visitors in larger numbers than would normally be expected in a residential neighborhood. - d.
+Are customarily accessory and clearly incidental and subordinate to permitted or permissible uses and structures; - b.
+Are located on the same lot as the permitted or permissible principal use or structure or on a contiguous lot in the same ownership; - c.
+Are not of a nature likely to attract visitors in larger numbers than would normally be expected in a residential neighborhood; and - d.
 Do not involve operations or structures not in keeping with the character of single family residential development. - 2.
 Examples of permitted accessory uses and structures include: - a.
-Private garages. - b.
-Private swimming pools. - c.
-Noncommercial greenhouses and plant nurseries. - d.
+Private garages; - b.
+Private swimming pools; - c.
+Non-commercial greenhouses and plant nurseries; and - d.
 On-site signs (see Section 4.2).

-Trade or service establishments or storage in connection with such establishments, storage or overnight parking of commercial or industrial vehicles in excess of one (1) ton capacity, storage of building materials (except in connection with active construction activities on the premises), new mobile homes except as permitted in Section 4.2 and Article 14, signs except as specifically permitted, the keeping of horses, cows, swine, sheep, goats, or poultry, simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations), slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations) and any use or structure not specifically, provisionally, or by reasonable implication permitted herein as a special exception.
-4.7.5 SPECIAL EXCEPTIONS
+Trade or service establishments or storage in connection with such establishments, storage or overnight parking of commercial or industrial vehicles in excess of one (1) ton capacity, storage of building materials (except in connection with active construction activities on the premises), signs except as specifically permitted, the keeping of horses, cows, swine, sheep, goats, or poultry, and any use or structure not specifically, provisionally, or by reasonable implication permitted herein or permissible as a special exception.

-- 1. Public or private schools offering curricula comparable to that of public schools (see Section 4.2). - 2.
+- 1. Public or private schools offering curricula comparable to that of public schools (see Section 4.2) - 2.
 Churches and other houses of worship. - 3.
 Golf courses, country clubs, and racquet and tennis clubs. - 4.
 Cemeteries and mausoleums. - 5.
 Private clubs and lodges. - 6.
-Parks maintained by any private association of persons residing in the district. - 7.
-Public buildings and facilities in keeping with the character and requirements of the district, except those otherwise specified. - 8.
+Parks maintained by a private association of persons residing in the district. - 7.
+Public buildings and facilities in keeping with the character and requirements of the district except those otherwise specified. - 8.
 Home occupations (see Section 4.2). - 9.
-Child care centers, provided: - a.
-No outdoor play activities shall be conducted before 8 a.m. or after 8 p.m.; and - b.
-Provision is made for areas for offstreet pick-up and drop-off of children. - 10.
-Commercial greenhouses and plant nurseries. - 4.7.6 MINIMUM LOT REQUIREMENTS (area, width) - 1.
-Single family dwellings:
+Child care centers provided: - a.
+No outdoor play activities are conducted before 8 a.m. or after 8 p.m. - b.
+Provision is made for offstreet pick-up and drop-off of children. - 10.
+Commercial greenhouses and plant nurseries. - 11.
+Bed and breakfast tourist home. - 12.
+Duplex dwellings.

+1. Single family dwellings:

-RSF-1: Minimum lot area 20,000 square feet
+RSF-1: Minimum lot area; 20,000 square feet

-Minimum lot width 100 feet

-RSF-2: Minimum lot area 10,000 square feet
+RSF-2: Minimum lot area; 10,000 square feet

-- Note: RSF-2 districts shall only be permitted where community water systems and sanitary sewer systems are available and accessible. - RSF-3: Minimum lot area 7,500 square feet
+Note: RSF-2 districts shall be permitted only where community water systems and sanitary sewer systems are available and accessible.

+RSF-3: Minimum lot area; 7,500 square feet

-- Note: RSF-3 districts shall only be permitted where community water systems and centralized sanitary sewer systems are available and accessible. - 2.
-Other permitted uses and structures:
+Note: RSF-3 districts shall be permitted only where community water systems and centralized sanitary sewer systems are available and accessible.